 - Crest Award

-Mr J Tufnail - Learning Leader Design Technology
+Mr J Tufnail - Learning Leader for Design Technology

-Miss C Campbell - Assistant Learning Leader Design Technology
+Mr A Turner - Assistant Learning Leader for Design Technology

 Mrs N Dube - Teacher of Food, Catering and Hospitality